FusionArc/cat-scrap-fire-sapper/README.md

 [Sapper](https://github.com/sveltejs/sapper) template
 from which I adapted to run on firebase platform with firebase functions & firebase-admin js SDK as the priveledged server environment

-##
+## firebase and sapper and svelte

 This template should reproduce the same project template as the default [sapper](https://github.com/sveltejs/sapper) template, running on the firebase platform.
 Can then create your project in the same way..

 ## Using GitHub templates